This post may contain affiliate links. See my disclosure policy.

 Instructions

-4. Place in freezer.
-Once frozen, transfer the cubes to a freezer bag or container and store in freezer.
+4. Store: Once frozen, you can transfer the cubes to a freezer bag or container and store in the freezer until ready to use.

 How To Dry Fresh Herbs:

-1. Tie small bundles of herbs together with kitchen twine around the stems.
+1. Bundle the herbs: Tie small bundles of herbs together with kitchen twine around the stems, leaving enough string to hang the bundles.

-2. Hang upside down in a dark, dry, well ventilated space.
+2. Hang the herbs: Hang upside down in a dry, well ventilated space that is away from direct sunlight.

-3. Allow the herbs to dry completely (approx. 1-3 weeks).
-Ready once the leaves crumble easily.
+3. Dry the herbs: Allow the herbs to dry completely.
+This takes about 1 to 3 weeks.
+They are ready once the leaves crumble easily.

 Notes

-• See post for helpful tips and ways to use your frozen and dried herbs.
+• See post for FAQ and ways to use the frozen herb cubes and the dried herbs.

 About Vanessa Gilic